Fl-xer/cdBot/README.md

 # Powerful Moderation Commands to keep your server squeaky clean

-WWe have many powerful moderation commands that keep your server clean from spam/bad words/mass pings and more.
+We have many powerful moderation commands that keep your server clean from spam/bad words/mass pings and more.
 A few to mention are, >purge preventing anyone to spam and mass ping, profanity filter, >warn to warn a user, kick, to kick a user, >ban to ban and user and so on.
 Our Moderation system is very powerful and was reviwed to rival bots like MEE6, Dyno, and more

 # An excellent state of the art leveling system, tested and approved

+Our state of the art leveling system has been tested and approved by professionals.
+There is no buisness of going to another website to see the leaderboard, everythings right in Discord, and the bot understands spam, so that means your server members cant spam to get points like you can in other bots!
+(Psst, you can use auto-mod to stop spam!)
+The leveling system comes on by default, ready to use, or you can manually set it up/or turn it off if it is not needed.

 # Quicky and easy logging, so you know exactly whats happening in your server